 Put simply, everyone.
 Regardless of your gender, sexuality, background, religion, ability or anything else you can be a Scout.
 Anyone between 4 and 25 can become a member of our youth sections from Beaver Scouts to Scout Network and we will do our absolute best to accommodate them.

 But it’s not just young people.
 Adults can also get involved by becoming a volunteer.
 Thousands take the plunge and show they have that special something, and with 2,000 Scouts waiting to join in Hampshire alone we’re always on the search for volunteers.
 There’s no upper age limit and there’s a role to suit nearly everyone.

 Take a look at our Joining page for more information about joining and volunteering.

 What sections are there?

-Scouting has five sections covering the age range of 6 to 25 years old to make sure our young people spend time with people of the same age and skills.
+In Scouts we have six sections for everyone aged 4 to 25 years old to make sure our young people spend time with people of the same age and skills.
 They also tailor the scouting programme differently to the different ages making it relevant for more people.
 They are:

 - Beaver Scouts for 6-8 year olds